 On January 1, 2011, the federal tax rate was set at 6.2 percent.
 Applying the reduced tax credit, an employer's federal tax rate increased from 0.8 percent to 1.1 percent.
 On July 1, 2011, a federal emergency surtax was allowed to expire that lowered the federal tax rate from 6.2 percent to 6.0 percent.
 As a result, the federal unemployment tax rate was revised to 0.9 percent for the sixmonth period from July 1, 2011, through December 31, 2011.
 The federal tax rate is applied to the first \$7,000 in wages paid to covered employees.
 Employers' federal tax liability increased up to \$21 per employee during the 2011 tax year up to the first \$7,000 in covered wages.
-To date, the resulting increase in federal taxes has cost California employers an additional \$292.6 million for the 2011 tax year, and is estimated to result in costs of \$606.5 million for the 2012 tax year, \$946.5 million for the 2013 tax year, \$1.3 billion for the 2014 tax year, and \$1.7 billion for the 2015 tax year.
+To date, the resulting increase in federal taxes has cost California employers an additional \$292.6 million for the 2011 tax year, and is estimated to result in costs of \$606.6 million for the 2012 tax year, \$946.6 million for the 2013 tax year, \$1.3 billion for the 2014 tax year, and \$1.7 billion for the 2015 tax year.
 Due to collections during a calendar year being comprised of amounts related to multiple tax years, calendar year collection totals do not match tax year collection totals.
 For example, the calendar year total for 2012 was \$288.5 million.
-However, the 2011 tax year total now stands at \$292.6 million due to collections that have continued to be received during calendar years 2013, 2014, 2015, and 2016.
-Moreover, an additional 0.3 percent reduction to the federal tax credit will be applied for each subsequent year (up to a maximum of 5.4 percent credit reduction) as California continues to have an outstanding federal loan.
+However, the 2011 tax year total now stands at \$292.6 million due to collections that have continued to be received during calendar years 2013, 2014, 2015, 2016, and 2017.
+Moreover, an additional 0.3 percent reduction to the federal tax credit was applied for each subsequent year (up to a potential maximum of 5.4 percent credit reduction) while California had an outstanding federal loan.
+FUTA tax year collections are forecast to end after 2017 as it is anticipated that California will not have an outstanding loan balance at the end of 2018.
+It is estimated that California will continue to collect FUTA receipts for all prior tax years for the foreseeable future.